 Commercial Flood Insurance: Understanding the Risks and Options

-What risk can shut down a business?
-While the country is currently concerned with a different kind of shutdown, flooding can shutter a business for good.
-Businesses that are not prepared to cover the costs of flood damage could face thousands of dollars in repair costs.
+The risk of flooding has the potential to shut down a business permanently.
+Businesses that are not prepared to cover the costs of flood damage may face tens of thousands of dollars in repair costs.

-Many business owners think they are covered by their business owners policy (BOP) or commercial property insurance.
+Many business owners think that the peril of flood is covered by their business owner’s policy (BOP) or commercial property insurance.
 Unfortunately, that is usually not the case.
-Commercial property insurance may provide coverage for damage caused by a burst pipe; damage caused by flood waters is treated separately.
+Commercial property insurance may provide coverage for damage caused by a burst pipe, but the damage caused by flood waters is typically not covered.

-Flood insurance protects businesses from physical impacts of flooding, with coverage for most items within the primary structure of a business: floors, walls, ceilings, furniture, equipment, fixtures, displays and inventory.
-In some cases, commercial flood insurance covers the growth of mold or mildew after flood waters recede.
-For businesses whose risks may exceed the limits of a flood insurance policy, excess coverage is available.
+Flood insurance is designed to protect businesses from the physical impacts of flooding, including coverage for floors, walls, furniture, equipment, fixtures, displays, and inventory.
+Excess coverage is available for businesses whose risks may exceed the limits of a flood insurance policy available through the NFIP.

 So, who needs commercial flood insurance?
 In short: every business.

 Any business in a high-risk flood zone — which FEMA calls Special Flood Hazard Areas — should have flood insurance.
-However, there are other reasons to get it.
-If your business is in an area that receives heavy to moderate rainfall or experiences significant snow melt, flood insurance can help ease the impact of related flooding.
+If your business is in an area that receives heavy to moderate rainfall or experiences significant snowmelt, flood insurance can help ease the financial impact of flood damage.

-It is important to consider that many flood insurance claims (approximately one in four, according to FEMA), stem from properties outside of high-risk flood zones.
-And while we tend to associate floods with coastal areas and hurricane related storm surges, inland flooding is a problem all over the country, making it crucial to understand your business’s flood exposure.
+It is important to consider that approximately one in four flood insurance claims are made for properties outside of high-risk flood zones, according to FEMA.
+And while most people tend to associate floods with coastal areas and hurricane-related storm surges, inland flooding is a problem for properties all over the country, making it crucial to understand your business’s flood exposure.

-Just like residential flood insurance, commercial flood policies are available through the federal government’s National Flood Insurance Program.
-However, private flood policies, like those available at FloodPrice.com, offer significant benefits over government policies including more competitive rates, responsive customer service, a supportive and streamlined claims process and additional coverage options.
+Private flood policies, like those available here at FloodPrice.com, offer significant benefits over NFIP policies, including more competitive rates, additional coverage options, responsive customer service, and a supportive and streamlined claims process.
 We also use advanced mapping technology to help get your business more accurate rates.
-If you’re curious about commercial flood insurance, you can test the waters with a quick and easy quote from FloodPrice.com — call us to get started: 866-503-5663.
+If you’re curious about commercial flood insurance, you can test the waters with a quick and easy quote at FloodPrice.com — or call us to get started: 866-503-5663.